Flag of Mississippi: 2020 referendum

-(approved by Governor on June 30, 2020), a body known as the Commission to Redesign the Mississippi State Flag would be constituted to suggest a design for a new state flag no later than September 14, 2020.
+(approved by the governor on June 30, 2020), a body known as the commission to Redesign the Mississippi State Flag would be constituted to suggest a design for a new state flag no later than September 14, 2020.
 The bill instructed the Mississippi Department of Archives and History to develop a plan for the removal of the 1894 flag from public buildings across the state and provide administrative support for the commission.
 The act stipulated that any design proposed by the commission must include the words "In God We Trust" and must not contain the Confederate battle flag.
 The proposed design would then be subject to a referendum to be held concurrently with the general election on November 3, 2020.

 The Mississippi Department of Archives and History invited the public to submit designs for a new state flag on July 13.
 In accordance with the rules imposed by House Bill 1796, designs would only be accepted if they contained the words "In God We Trust" and not include the Confederate battle flag.
 The commission also added that suggestions would need to be unique and adhere to principles of the North American Vexillological Association: that the design should use only two or three basic colors, be simple enough for a child to draw, and have meaningful symbolism.